Quoorex/minecraft-server-eu-bot/README.md

 # Minecraft-Server.eu Voting Bot

 A voting bot for Minecraft-Server.eu.
-Support multiple servers to vote for and usernames.
+Supports multiple servers to vote for and usernames.

 ## Requirements